jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 from the host machine, it would be port 5433.

-## Using the ingestion script with Docker
+## Parameterizing the script

-We will also rename it to ingest_data.py and will use argparse to handle command line arguments.
+We will use argparse to handle command line arguments.
 The engine we created for connecting to Postgres will be tweaked so that we pass the parameters and build the URL from them, like this:

     engine = create_engine(f'postgresql://{user}:{password}@{host}:{port}/{db}')